paanil/mug/README.md

     nasm and gcc

-mug invokes nasm with the flag -f win64.
+NOTE: mug invokes nasm with the flag -f win64.
 One should be able to compile for Linux if one gives the -s flag to mug and invokes nasm and gcc by hand.

-Note: mug targets AMD64 and uses Windows specific calling conventions.
+NOTE: mug targets AMD64 and uses Windows specific calling conventions.
 The latter makes it impossible(?) to call mug functions from C on Linux and also the other way around.